ptomato/talks/las2021/README.md

 - Thanks to the [hard work](https://gitlab.gnome.org/ewlsh/gi.ts) of Evan Welsh

 <!--
+  TypeScript is another prominent part of the excellent JavaScript tooling ecosystem.

-  TypeScript mostly works thanks to the hard work of Evan Welsh.
+  It mostly works thanks to the hard work of Evan Welsh.
+It does require a little bit of manual setup.

   You can use it in two ways.
-The simplest way is to write regular JavaScript, and use the TypeScript compiler as a linter -->
+The simplest way is to write regular JavaScript, and use the TypeScript compiler as a linter.
+This requires writing some type annotations in doc comments.

+  You can also write TypeScript directly and transpile it to JavaScript.
+I haven't done this myself yet.
+-->

 ---